Vasar007/Streamlabs-Chatbot-Scripts/Scripts/TransferCurrency/README.md

 - Usage: !give TargetUserNameOrId Amount
 - Permissions: Everyone
 - Arguments:
-  - TargetUserNameOrId: string — the target user name or ID to transfer currency (if name will be specified, script sends additional request to find target user name)
+  - TargetUserNameOrId: string — the target user name or ID to transfer currency (if name will be specified, script sends additional request to find target user name), `@` symbol at the beginning is allowed
   - Amount: integer — currency amount to transfer (should be greater than 0)
 - Samples:
   - `!give Vasar 42`
+  - `!give vasar 42`
+  - `!give @Vasar 42`
-  - `!give Maman 999`
+  - `!give Mark 123`
-  - `!give Demon 666`
+  - `!give John 456`